benhmoore/Knwl/README.md

 	```

 	The first parameter of ```knwl.get()``` is the
-	name of the parser plugin you're trying to access (make sure you've added the plugin's js file to the header of the page).
+	name of the parser plugin you're trying to access (make sure you've added the plugin's .js file to the header of the page).
 	The names of all default parser plugins are provided
 	 towards the end of this document.
 If you're using
 	plugins other than the defaults, see their respective